-For this initial period, in advance of the implementation of P_A, a Providing Unit shall provide a once-a-day forecast of availability for a calendar day (D), i.e. a block of 48 Trading Periods, with the forecast required to be submitted to the TSO by 14:00 on the previous calendar day (D-1).
+For this initial period, in advance of the implementation of P_A , a Providing Unit shall provide a once-a-day forecast of availability for a calendar day (D), i.e. a block of 48 Trading Periods, with the forecast required to be submitted to the TSO by 14:00 on the previous calendar day (D-1).
 The timing of this forecast closely aligns with the provision of physical notifications by market participants under I-SEM arrangements (13:30 on D-1).

-This subset includes Providing Units from the following classes of technology, unless otherwise agreed with the TSO: Wind Farms-Power

-Stations (both in the provision of services via Inertial EmulationEmulated require that other classes of technology must also provide the availability forecast as described.

-Inertial and/or Active Power Control), DSUs, SolarPV, and 'hybrid'

-Providing Units, which comprise more than one class of technology (if they consist of any of the previous technologies).
-The TSO reserves the right to
+This subset includes Providing Units from the following classes of technology, unless otherwise agreed with the TSO: Wind Farm Power Stations (both in the provision of services via Emulated Inertia and/or Active Power Control), DSUs, Solar PV, and 'hybrid' Providing Units, which comprise more than one class of technology (if they consist of any of the previous technologies).
+The TSO reserves the right to require that other classes of technology must also provide the availability forecast as described.